Engee documentation

 Block Masks

-In this example we will see how to apply graphical interfaces for subsystems.
-This tool is used for convenient parameterisation of blocks and for developing custom libraries.
+In this example, we will look at how to use graphical interfaces for subsystems.
+This tool is used for convenient parameterization of blocks and for the development of custom libraries.

-In our demonstration we will use the previously described model from this example (https://engee.com/helpcenter/stable/ru/interactive-scripts/edu/Root_Quadratic_Equation.html).
-This example presents a model for finding the roots of a quadratic equation.
+In our demonstration, we will use the previously described model from this example (https://engee.com/helpcenter/stable/ru/interactive-scripts/edu/Root_Quadratic_Equation.html ).
+This example shows a model for finding the roots of a quadratic equation.

 𝑎𝑥^2+𝑏𝑥+𝑐=0, 𝑎≠0

-The model itself is shown in the figure below.
+The model itself is shown in the picture below.

 image.png